heavyblotto/memorativa/docs/i-vision.md

 ### 1.8.
 The Glass Bead Game

 Author Hermann Hesse's novel *The Glass Bead Game* (1943) is a fictionalized account of a game of memory and imagination.
 The game is essentially an abstract synthesis of all arts and sciences.
 It proceeds by players making deep connections between seemingly unrelated topics.
-Though alluded to, the game is never fully described[^5].
+Though alluded to, the game is never fully described[^6].

 Memorativa takes inspiration from The Glass Bead Game.

-Within Memorativa, **Glass Beads** are game tokens that represent ideas, concepts, and relationships. **The Glass Bead Game** is the rules and play of the game.
+Within Memorativa, **Glass Beads** serves as a rewards currency and as game tokens that represent ideas, concepts, and relationships. **The Glass Bead Game** refers to "playing" (with ideas and concepts) in Memorativa, earning glass beads and using them to power different game features.

 ### 1.9 Astrology